 Funders should engage in deep and authentic listening with grantees and look to communities served for solutions.
 It is essential to incorporate input from grantees and communities in future planning, including impact assessment, in order to create meaningful impact from the ground up.
-This also involves building teams that represent proximity to issues and communities, as well as commitment to practices that advance equity and shift power.
+This also involves building teams that represent proximity to issues and communities, as well as commitment to and practices advancing equity and shifting power.